 Summer camp prices vary drastically—and for good reason.
 But don’t let sticker shock keep you from the camp of your (kid’s) dreams.
 Instead, evaluate price as part of the bigger picture, as much as budgets allow.
 Here’s how:

-- Determine what’s included.
-Every added benefit will bump up your total camp cost.
+And don’t forget to determine what’s included in the final price of camp, since most added benefits can bump up your total cost.
 Does the camp provide lunch?
 Offer early pick-up and drop-off?
-Make sure you’re paying for the benefits that are most important to you and your family.
+Make sure you’re paying for the things that are most important to you and your family.

-- Look for discounts.
+Last, look for discounts.
 Many camps offer year-round multi-week and sibling discounts, along with seasonal savings.
-Contact the camp directly to see how you can save.
+Contact the camp directly - and early - to see how you can save.